 Is there anything I can do to prevent it?

-male pattern baldness can’t be stopped altogether.
+As it is a genetic condition, male pattern baldness can’t be stopped altogether.
 However you can slow down its progression with various medication based treatments designed to reduce hair loss and stimulate regrowth.
 You can also look into hair transplant techniques, which take hairs from the parts of your head where hair is growing well and implant them into the thinner areas.
 Finally you could look into a natural looking cosmetic hair replacement solution for your hair loss condition